 \subsection{Proper-orthogonal decomposition (POD)}

-The proper orthogonal decomposition (POD) is a modal-decomposition technique, introduced in the field of fluid mechanics by Lumley~\cite{Lumley1967}, which aims at extracting coherent patterns from a given flow field.
+The proper orthogonal decomposition (POD) is a modal-decomposition technique, introduced in fluid mechanics by Lumley~\cite{Lumley1967}, which aims at extracting coherent patterns from a given flow field.
 Thus, the objective of the POD algorithm is to decompose a set of data of a given field variable into a minimal number of modes (basis functions) that capture as much energy as possible.
 This process implies that POD modes are optimal in minimizing the mean-square error between the signal and its reconstructed representation.
 For instance, if the field variable to be examined is the velocity, the modes representing such variable are optimal to capture the kinetic energy of the flow field.
 This low-dimensional latent space provided by the POD modes is attractive for interpreting the most energetic and dominant patterns within a given flow field.
-Let us consider a vector field $\bm{q}\left(\bm{\xi},t\right)$, which may represent e.g. the velocity or the vorticity field depending on a spatial vector $\bm{\xi}$ and time.
+Let us consider a vector field $\bm{q}\left(\bm{\xi},t\right)$, which may represent the velocity or the vorticity field depending on a spatial vector $\bm{\xi}$ and time.
 In fluid-flow applications, subtracting the temporal mean $\bm{\bar{q}}\left(\bm{\xi}\right)$ allows for the analysis of the unsteady component of the field variable:

 where $\bm x(t)$ represents the fluctuating component of the vector data with its temporal mean removed.
-This representation emphasizes the idea that the data vector $\bm x(t)$ is being considered as a collection of snapshots at different time instants $t_k$.
-If the $m$ snapshots are then stacked into a matrix from, we obtain the so-called snapshot matrix $\bm X$:
+This representation emphasizes that the data vector $\bm x(t)$ is considered as a collection of snapshots at different time instants $t_k$.
+If the $m$ snapshots are then stacked into a matrix form, we obtain the so-called snapshot matrix $\bm X$:

 where $J$ represents the number of points in $x$, $y$ and $z$.
 The objective of the POD analysis is to find the optimal basis to represent the given set of data $\bm x(t)$.
 This can be solved finding the eigenvectors $\bm{\Phi}_j$ and the eigenvalues $\lambda_j$ from: